jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 * `var`

 First, it is declared as `var`, which means that it can be reassigned at runtime.

+In fact, using `var` is a declaration to the machine and to other programmers that "_I intend that the value of this assignment change over the course of execution_".

+It may be that the novice programmer misunderstands assignment of arrays in JS.
+Making this a var doesn't make the contents of the array mutable - you have to do deliberate work to make them immutable.
+Rather, declaring this as `var` makes _the assignment itself mutable_.
+Meaning that `memArray` can be mutated by pointing it to something other than the array you just created and assigned to it.

 Somewhere deep in the code, a function could do:

 ```
 memArray = []
 ```

 This could be because another programmer uses it as a local variable name with no declaration, in which case the runtime will use the previously declared global variable.
 You won't get a warning from your tools about using an undeclared variable, because _it is declared_.

 The chances of this happening are increased because of the second issue: